dinubs/search-app/readme.md

+### Simple Web Search

-### Hello, this is a simple web search I built using node.js and express, and jade
+I built this using node.js and express, jade, and the Yahoo!
+Boss Search Engine.

-To run the server, just do node bin/www
+To run the server, just do `node bin/www`